FIFA World Cup trophy on display with golden surface gleaming under stadium lights showing iconic tournament symbol

 Top Markets for Hospitality Sales:

 This $243 million represented a 64% increase ($95 million more) compared to Russia 2018’s hospitality revenue.
-The growth came from FIFA’s decision to move away from outsourcing hospitality to partners (like MATCH Hospitality) and instead run the program internally, capturing the full profit margin.
+The growth came from FIFA’s decision to move away from outsourcing hospitality and instead run the program internally, capturing the full profit margin.

 Major Contributors: